-Lastly, the present study also significant negative indicated a relationship between EI and PS and AD indicating that high EI is negatively related with stress and depression.
-This correlation is in agreement with the works done by Fu et al.7 (2022) and Özer and Erkek19(2021) wherein the authors demonstrate that people with higher levels of emotional intelligence are better fitted to deal with stress and thus, avoid depression.
-On the other hand, the positive significant relationship found between PS and AD in this study is consistent with findings from studies done in Ethiopia25, Karachi11 and Shanghai26 where stress was established to predict antenatal depression.
+Lastly, the present study also indicated а significant negative relationship between EI and PS and AD indicating that high EI is negatively related stress and depression. with This correlation is in agreement with the works done by Fu et al.7 (2022) and Özer and Erkek19(2021) wherein the authors demonstrate that people with higher levels of emotional intelligence are better fitted to deal with stress and thus, avoid depression.
+On the other hand, the positive significant relationship found between PS and AD in this study is consistent with findings from studies done in Ethiopia 25 .
+Karachi11 and Shanghai26 where stress was established to predict antenatal depression.
 These correlations, therefore, underscore the need to implement EI training while pregnant to improve psychological wellbeing among pregnant women, given that stress and depression can have severe consequences during pregnancy.